1backend/1backend/docs-source/docs/running-the-server/docker-compose.md

     #           count: all
     #           capabilities: [gpu]
     environment:
-      # Volume mounted by AI containers launched by OpenOrch to access models downloaded by the OpenOrch File Svc.
+      # Volume mounted by AI containers launched by 1Backend to access models downloaded by the 1Backend File Svc.
-      - OPENORCH_VOLUME_NAME=openorch-data
+      - OPENORCH_VOLUME_NAME=1backend-data
       #
       # Enables GPU acceleration for NVIDIA GPUs.
-      # This flag controls GPU access for AI containers launched by OpenOrch.
+      # This flag controls GPU access for AI containers launched by 1Backend.
       #
       # - OPENORCH_GPU_PLATFORM=cuda
 ```